An Augmented Rating System for Test cricket: adapting the Glicko rating system: Introduction

 Section~\ref{sec:background} provides the background and motivation for this study, reviewing the ICC team rating methodology and the theoretical foundations of Elo and Glicko-based rating systems.
-Section~\ref{sec:adapting-glicko} presents the proposed adaptations of Glicko’s model for Test cricket, including the recalibration of the scaling factor, incorporation of home-ground and toss effects, and the probabilistic formulation of expected scores.
-Section~\ref{sec:mov} introduces the Margin of Victory formulation and the associated modelling of innings-level run distributions.
-Section~\ref{sec:application} applies the revised model to the ICC World Test Championship 2021–23 cycle and evaluates its empirical performance against existing rankings.
-This section also consolidates the final rating model, incorporating Margin of Victory and robustness assessment via bootstrap resampling.
+Section~\ref{sec:adapting-glicko} presents the proposed adaptations of Glicko’s model for Test cricket, including the recalibration of the scaling factor, the incorporation of home-ground and toss effects, and the probabilistic formulation of expected scores.
+Section~\ref{sec:application} applies the revised model to the ICC World Test Championship cycles, evaluates its empirical performance against the existing ICC rankings as well as against the standard Elo and unmodified Glicko systems, and assesses robustness via bootstrap resampling and a resampling-based test of significance.
 Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of findings and outlines potential directions for future research.